In this article, I illustrate how distrust has made my travels more difficult.

-Guys from every age where recounting the events of their day.
+Guys from every age were recounting the events of their day.
 One went to the city close to the border for cars (he owned a dealership).
-He didn’t find anything good so he had to go back home in the bus.
+He didn’t find anything good so he had to go back home on the bus.
 Another one was trying to find machinery for his coffee farm.

 Soon they noticed us.
 A series of questions followed: